Healing with Horses, Mustique

 There’ll be plenty of playtime to take both horses and yourself for a swim at the beach, or to enjoy that all-important quiet thinking time in the gardens or by the pool.
 You’ll be asked to set an intention before your retreat, so you get the most of your experience.

-You stay in an impeccable, state of the art luxury private villa where every guest has a beautifully appointed all-white ensuite bedroom with luxury bathrooms.
+You stay in the Cotton House Hotel or an impeccable, state of the art luxury private villa where every guest has a beautifully appointed all-white ensuite bedroom with luxury bathrooms.
 The rooms are huge and beautiful, with splashes of tropical colour and fantastic views, and every need taken care of here by a butler, housekeeper, maid and gardener.
 The gardens are beautifully kept with a variety of private spaces to hang out in too, including gazebos by the pool.

 Be clear on what you want to get out of the retreat – set an intention so you make the most of it.
 Dive in 100% – the more you put in the more you get out of it.
 Bring only casual clothes – there is no dress code – this is where the rich come to truly hide away and there are no expectations or paparazzi!